What is a Running stitch?

 This stitch looks best when done in two colors of thread.

 This stitch is also known as Holbein Stitch, Line Stitch, Two-sided Line Stitch, Square Stitch and Spanish Stitch

-First do a line of laced running stitch and then come back with your needle and thread and make similar lacing from the other end.
+First, do a line of laced running stitches, and then come back with your needle and thread and make similar lacing from the other end.
 This stitch will create round loops around the running stitch